michetonu/michetonu.github.io/about.md

 <img src="https://i.imgur.com/qV6WVP8.jpg" alt="That's me!" width="130" height="130"/>

 My name is **Michele Tonutti**.
-I am a Data Scientist with an academic background in Medical Engineering and Robotics.
-I am currently based in Amsterdam (NL), where I work as a Medical Data Scientists at [Pacmed](https://pacmed.ai/en/), developing AI-powered decision support tools for personalized medicine.
+I am a Data Scientist and Machine Learning Engineer with an academic background in Medical Engineering and Robotics.
+I am currently based in Amsterdam (NL), where I work as a (Senior) Medical Data Scientists at [Pacmed](https://pacmed.ai/en/), developing AI-powered decision support tools for personalized medicine.
 I focus on building scalable and interpretable pipelines to train explainable models, focussing especially on the Intensive Care Unit.

 I graduated from Imperial College London with an M.Eng. in Biomedical Engineering in 2015, and with an M.Res. in Medical Robotics and Image-Guided Intervention in 2016.
 In my [Masters thesis](https://www.researchgate.net/publication/320101572_A_Data-driven_Method_for_Real-time_Modelling_of_Brain_Tumour_Deformation?_iepl%5BviewId%5D=NiWQ09wFo0rIR1OoHuSQIVpL&_iepl%5BprofilePublicationItemVariant%5D=default&_iepl%5Bcontexts%5D%5B0%5D=prfpi&_iepl%5BtargetEntityId%5D=PB%3A320101572&_iepl%5BinteractionType%5D=publicationTitle) I developed a method to use machine learning to compute soft tissue deformation in real time, for augmented reality applications in neurosurgery.